viewar/documentation/docs/sdk/quickstart.md

 const model = modelManager.findModelByForeignKey('sheep'); // by Foreign Key
 ```

-#### Tip

-_Keep in mind that every Model ID is unique in the scale of the whole ViewAR CMS, whereas the same Foreign Key may be assigned to multiple Models.
-The Foreign Key may be defined in the Model Editor.
+> _Keep in mind that every Model ID is unique in the scale of the whole ViewAR CMS, whereas the same Foreign Key may be assigned to multiple Models.
+The Foreign Key may be defined in the Model Editor_
-[ViewAR Developer Portal](https://developer.viewar.com) > My Content > All Items > Model Editor > Foreign Key_
+> under _[ViewAR Developer Portal](https://developer.viewar.com) > My Content > All Items > Model Editor > Foreign Key_

 ### Accessing Categories

 Every Model visible in a ViewAR App must be assigned to a [Category](./basic_concepts#model-categories).
-[ViewAR Developer Portal](https://developer.viewar.com) > My Content > All Items > Model Editor > Category\_
+_[ViewAR Developer Portal](https://developer.viewar.com) > My Content > All Items > Model Editor > Category_

 To access the Model's Root Category use: